top of page

 10.30 Margaret Crump: Dr. Prichard: The professional and social life of a Bristol physician in the early 19th Century

 Aged 24 and boasting an impressive ‘MD, Edin’, Dr. Prichard arrived in Bristol ready to build a successful career as a physician to Bristol’s elite.
 It was ‘who you knew’ more than ‘what you knew’.
 While his father supported him initially, he looked and acted the part, joined the right societies and got himself elected physician to some medical charities.
 Soon he was firmly established at the head of Bristol’s medical hierarchy, engaging in not a few professional disputes, promoting science and education and happily collecting his patients’ guinea consultation fees.
+Ms Crump has recently written the definitive Biography on Dr James Cowles Prichard.

-12.20 Peter Carpenter - Samuel Hitch founder of the Royal College of Psychiatry: Saint or sinner?
+12.00 Peter Carpenter - Samuel Hitch founder of the Royal College of Psychiatry: Saint or sinner?

-3.30 Michael Whitfield – William Johns, Baptist druggist, missionary and physician
+3.30 Michael Whitfield – William Johns, Baptist druggist, missionary and physician.

 4pm End